jacobdavidstern/jacobdavidstern/readme.md

 ## About me

-My main goal is to complete the Codecademy Full-Stack Engineer Certificate by March 2025
+My main goal is to complete the Codecademy Full-Stack Engineer Certificate

 * codecademy: projects and more
 * tech-tips: coding tips and examples